Towards Understanding Adversarial Robustness of Optical Flow Networks: What Causes a Successful Patch Attack?

 \subsection{Relationship to the Aperture Problem}

-As we know that the correlation layer causes the sensitivity to adversarial attacks, there is good reason to suspect that this sensitivity arises from \textit{self-correlations} within the adversarial patch.
-Indeed the optimized patch contains multiple self-similar patterns that lead to self-correlation.
-This means the patch triggers matching ambiguities that shows as a large active area in the correlation output.
-Successive layers that are supposed to interpret this output, successively spread the dominating ambiguous signals into the wider neighborhood, whereas the true correlation is outnumbered.
+While we have identified the correlation layer as the cause on the network side, we do not yet know what is causing it in the images.
+There is good reason to suspect that the attack builds on \textit{self-similar patterns} within the adversarial patch; and indeed, they contain multiple self-similar patterns (Figure~\ref{fig:teaser}).
+This suggests that patches trigger matching ambiguities that show as a large active area in the correlation output.
+Successive layers, that are supposed to interpret this output, successively spread the dominating ambiguous signals into the wider neighborhood, whereas the true correlation is outnumbered.
 This is related to the well-known aperture problem in optical flow, where repetitive patterns lead to an ambiguity in the optical flow and the receptive field (the aperture) determines the perceived motion.

-However, why are other flow networks, such as PWC-Net or RAFT, which also have a correlation layer, much more robust to the attack?
-We suspect that the main reason for FlowNetC to be more sensitive \wrt patch-based adversarial attacks is less depth, resulting in a smaller receptive field before the correlation layer.
-More specifically, the larger receptive field size at the (first) correlation layer in PWC-Net and RAFT ($631\times631$ and $106\times106$ vs. $31\times31$ for FlowNetC) sees also areas of the image that are not affected by the adversarial attack.
-RAFT in addition uses all-pairs correlation and correlation pooling, which further increases the effective receptive field size.
-This helps their correlation layer to keep the correlation peaked: the aperture is much larger than in FlowNetC.
+However, why are other flow networks, \eg, PWC-Net or RAFT, which also have a correlation layer, much more robust to the attack?
+We hypothesize that higher vulnerability is due to the smaller size of FlowNetC's aperture, \ie, a smaller receptive field before the correlation layer (\ie, $31\!\times\!31$).
+More specifically, the larger receptive field size at the (first) correlation layer in PWC-Net and RAFT (\ie, $631\!\times\!631$ and $106\!\times\!106$) sees also areas of the image that are not affected by the attack.
+In addition, RAFT uses all-pairs correlation and correlation pooling, which further increases its effective receptive field size.
+We hypothesize that this helps their correlation layers to keep the correlation peaked.